Brunswick West

 Brunswick West features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 52.3% of all households, including 20.7% couples with children, 23.3% couples without children, and 6.8% single parent families.
-Non-family households make up the remaining 47.7%, with lone person households at 38.2% and group households comprising 9.5%.
-The median household size is 2.1 people, smaller than the Greater Melbourne average of 2.3.
+Non-family households constitute the remaining 47.7%, with lone person households at 38.2% and group households comprising 9.5%.
+The median household size is 2.1 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households